antofon/100-days-of-code/r3-log.md

 ### R3D3: June 3, 2018 Sunday
 More on Objects and Functions, specifically higher-order functions and concepts like closures Interesting stuff, hopefully I can implement them in my upcoming projects!
-I've been brainstorming a lot lately
+I've been brainstorming a lot lately.

 ### R3D4: June 4, 2018 Monday
-Learned about Build Tools like Grunt and Gulp and more on Functions/Objects
+Learned about Build Tools like Grunt and Gulp and more on Functions/Objects.

 ### R3D5: June 5, 2018 Tuesday